-- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the COVID pandemic.
-The extent of these limitations is yet to be determined and could vary from city to city.
+- FEMA support – Available resources and the ability of the Federal Emergency Management Agency to provide support may be stretched thin due to the pandemic.
+The extent of these limitations could vary from city to city.

 - Supply shortages/supply chains – Some states are facing unique supply shortages.
 Medical supplies and personal protective equipment were already in high demand countrywide and may be difficult to secure during a natural disaster.
 The economic downturn resulting from the pandemic may make it difficult for shelters to procure food and medical supplies.
 Your business continuity plan should consider these potential shortages.

-The Federal Emergency Management Agency’s COVID-19 Pandemic Operational Guidance for the 2020 Hurricane Season (PDF 2.3MB) offers additional details to state and local authorities preparing for disasters.
+The Federal Emergency Management Agency’s COVID-19 Fact Sheets and Guidance page offers additional details to state and local authorities preparing for disasters.

 FEMA maintains a number of resources for the public to address a variety of natural and other disasters at Ready.gov.